Also on this page:

 Your income may also qualify you to receive benefits from the Supplemental Nutrition Assistance Program (SNAP).
 Their website has all the information you need to see if you qualify for the program, and you can apply online.
 An increasing number of college students throughout the country are going hungry.
 If you’re enrolled in a North Dakota college or university, you don’t have to be among them.

-The cost of living in Fargo, North Dakota is slightly lower than the average cost of living in the rest of the country.
+The cost of living in Fargo hovers around the national average.
 This is good news for college students pinching their pennies.
 Despite its relative affordability, however, you may still need some type of help as you pursue your college degree in a North Dakota college or university.
 When this happens, there are several organizations you can turn to for help.

 You can find more programs and services by visiting the Social Services pages of Cass County.
 They have emergency assistance programs to help you get back on your feet after a temporary financial setback, as well as a program of preventive health care for children and medical and child care assistance.

-Bismarck enjoys one of the lowest crime rates and costs of living among the nation’s state capitals.
-It also has a very low unemployment rate, which is good news for students looking to supplement their college budget.
+Though crime rate is low in Bismarck, the cost of living is more expensive than Fargo, primarily because of higher housing costs.
+It often has a very low unemployment rate, which is good news for students looking to supplement their college budget.
 There is no shortage of programs offered by non-profit organizations and state departments to help Bismarck residents enjoy a safe, healthy, and purposeful life.
 Below are some of them.

 There are additional programs and services available in Burleigh County for residents such as you and/or your family.
 Contact the organizations offering the programs or services you need to find out if you’re eligible and how to apply.